-A supplementary document, HORR Emergency Procedure, describes actions to be taken.
+A supplementary document, Regatta Emergency Procedure, describes actions to be taken.
 Location points for extracting victims and a map showing the actual locations.
 All Officials and Marshalls should have a copy of this document with them whilst on station.
+An AED is located on the front of the boathouse in the bright yellow box.
+999 must be called to gain access.
+An AED is also kept with the start team at the narrows.